 Later on, this term led to variations which are exposed by Fochessato’s concise – as well as incisive – words.
 Let us quote the full text: “abbelinòu saieiva mi che son vegio se scappesse co ‘na bella figgia de vint’anni.
 O belinon (“gullible”) l’è un comme Enrico Toti ch’o l’ea senza una gamba o l’è aneto in guaera, o gh’a tiou a stampella e o s’è faeto ammassà.
 A belinn-a o l’è un belinon ma cattio.”
 (I, an old man, would be abbelinòu, if I ran away with a beautiful 20-year-old woman.
 Belinon is one like Enrico Toti.
 He only had one leg, went to war, threw his crutch at the enemy and got killed.
 Belina is a nasty belinon).

-All of these words stem from the famous “belin”, which cannot be left out of the list.
+All of these words stem from the famous “belin” (male reproductive organ) which cannot be left out of the list.
 It can be used with different nuances, expressing surprise, dejection, mockery.
 Its “female equivalent” is the term bernarda, an ancient barrel with a very wide hole where glasses could be inserted.
 The type of analogy generating the double entendre should be quite evident …